sst/guide/_chapters/manage-environment-specific-config.md

 Let's quickly review the setup that we've created back in the [Organizing services chapter]({% link _chapters/organizing-services.md %}).

-1. We have two repos — `serverless-stack-demo-mono-resources` and `serverless-stack-demo-mono-api`.
+1. We have two repos — `serverless-stack-demo-ext-resources` and `serverless-stack-demo-ext-api`.
 One has our infrastructure specific resources, while the other has all our Lambda functions.
-2. The `serverless-stack-demo-mono-resources` repo is deployed a couple of long lived environments; like `dev` and `prod`.
+2. The `serverless-stack-demo-ext-resources` repo is deployed a couple of long lived environments; like `dev` and `prod`.
-3. While, the `serverless-stack-demo-mono-api` is deployed to a few ephemeral environments (like `featureX` that is connected to the `dev` environment), in addition to the long lived environments above.
+3. While, the `serverless-stack-demo-ext-api` is deployed to a few ephemeral environments (like `featureX` that is connected to the `dev` environment), in addition to the long lived environments above.

-We need to figure out a way to let the Lambda functions running in the `featureX` environment to connect to the `dev` environment of the `serverless-stack-demo-mono-resources` repo.
+We need to figure out a way to let the Lambda functions running in the `featureX` environment to connect to the `dev` environment of the `serverless-stack-demo-ext-resources` repo.

 Let's look at how to do that.